Silkwood: Critical response

 David Sterritt of The Christian Science Monitor called the film "a fine example of Hollywood's love-hate attitude toward timely and controversial subject matter".
 He continued, "The movie sides with Silkwood as a character, playing up her spunk and courage while casting wry, sidelong glances at her failings.
 When it comes to the issues connected with her, though, the filmmakers slip and slide around, providing an escape hatch ... for every position and opinion they offer.
 This makes the movie less polemical than it might have been, and a lot more wishy-washy ...
 This is too bad, because on other levels Silkwood is a strong and imaginative film.
 Meryl Streep gives the year's most astounding performance by an actress, adding vigor and complexity to almost every scene with her endlessly inventive portrayal of the eccentric heroine.
 The supporting players skillfully follow her lead".

 Critic Peter Travers gave the film an unfavorable review, deeming Streep as miscast and the film overall as "preachy," concluding: "The notion that Eastern Establishment types like Nichols-Ephron-Streep can tell us what it's like to be a worker in Oklahoma is nothing if not patronizing".
 Angela Bonavoglia of Cinéaste similarly noted that the film features some "painfully patronizing moments", but conceded that it no less "manages an effective portrayal of working class life, especially its monotony and vulnerability".

-The film holds a 77% rating on Rotten Tomatoes based on 39 reviews, with an average rating of 7.60/10.
+The film holds a 78% rating on Rotten Tomatoes based on 41 reviews.
 The consensus reads: "Silkwood seethes with real-life rage -- but backs it up with compelling characters and trenchant observations".
-It also holds a score of 64 out of 100 on Metacritic based on ten reviews.
+It also holds a score of 65 out of 100 on Metacritic based on ten reviews.